Labooko Ghana 72% dark chocolate bar with stylized woman in black gold attire purple sunglasses

 Attention CA Residents: Prop 65 Warning

-• REAL CHOCOLATE
+REAL CHOCOLATE

-• ETHICALLY SOURCED
+ETHICALLY SOURCED

-• A CURATED SELECTION
+A CURATED SELECTION

-A diverse selection sourced from the top 2% of all chocolate in the world.
+A diverse assortment sourced from standout chocolate makers around the world.

-• 25,000+ HAPPY CUSTOMERS
+25,000+ HAPPY CUSTOMERS

-Also From the Same Region
+Also From the Same Maker

 Maker